ceph/ceph-container/osd/README.md

  -  `JOURNAL` is the location of the journal (default is the `journal` file inside the OSD data directory)
  -  `HOSTNAME` is the name of the host; it is used as a flag when adding the OSD to the CRUSH map

+## BTRFS and journal

+If your OSD is BTRFS and you want to use PARALLEL journal mode, you will need to run this container with `--privileged` set to true.
+Otherwise, `ceph-osd` will have insufficient permissions and it will revert to the slower WRITEAHEAD mode.

 Note
 ----